snicker02/Catoptron3D/README.md

 **Use an anisotropic primitive.** With a Sphere, Pmmm, P4/mmm and Pm-3m render *pixel-identical* — the point group only shows up in how it orients the motif, and a sphere has no orientation.
 Torus and Box frame reveal the differences; Sphere hides them.

+## User images

+A photo has no obvious job in a procedural 3D scene — there is no source plane to fold, which is the whole basis of the 2D tool.
+It gets two placements instead:

+- **Environment** — the image is treated as an equirectangular panorama and becomes the sky.
+It therefore appears in every reflection, which is what makes a mirror surface read as real glass rather than tinted plastic.
+This is the placement worth reaching for first.
+- **Surface texture** — triplanar projection onto the folded geometry.
+An implicit surface has no UVs, so the photo is blended from three axis-aligned projections weighted by the normal.

+Both are compile-time flags: with no image loaded, or both amounts at zero, the shader contains no sampling code at all.

+**An enclosed scene never sees the environment.** Mirror room, Kaleidoscope tube and the other closed starters trap every ray, so nothing escapes to the background and the environment map has no effect no matter how high you push it.
+Use it on open scenes — a solid in space, the folded city, a Mandelbox.
+This is the same "the camera is inside the fold" family of surprise as the rest of the tool.

+## Export

+**Aspect** letterboxes the canvas inside the window, so what you frame is what you export: free, source image, 1:1, 4:5, 3:4, 2:3, 9:16, 4:3, 3:2, 16:9.

+**Export size** is a multiple of the framed view (x1 / x2 / x4) or a fixed height (1080 / 1440 /
+2160 / 2880 px), with the aspect preserved.
+Everything runs through the same blob-URL path as before, so it stays iOS-safe, and the pixel clamp still applies — a 2880-tall 16:9 export lands at 4096x2304 on iOS rather than failing.

 ### A trap worth naming once